 But this gift of taste is not only applicable to the deceased, or non-physical entities.
 Psychics also experience tastes that are linked to the living.
 For example, when I am about to get a phone call from one of my closest friends, I always get a strong taste of Cabernet Sauvignon, his favorite red wine cultivar.
 He is an avid wine collector and connoisseur, and whenever we visit him, he always opens a bottle.
 Over the years I have come to associate this taste with his energy signature.
 Surprise visits from him are therefore impossible, try as he might!

-Fortunately, I don’t experience these tastes very often, and I usually have to deal with normal food items, or pleasant flavors, when it does come around.
+Fortunately, I don’t experience these tastes very often, and I usually have to deal mostly with normal food items, or pleasant flavors, when it does come around.
 Friends and co-workers, however, have mentioned some really weird and funny taste sensations they have had over the years, including rubber, charcoal, cigarettes and bile!
-Some clairgustants also experience related oral sensations, such as a dry mouth, burping, hiccups, salivating, or sudden food cravings.
+Some clairgustants, including myself, also experience related oral sensations from time to time, such as a dry mouth, burping, hiccups, salivating, or sudden food cravings.

 © 2010 Anthon St Maarten